JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Ethical Hacking/Pavel Hrabec/Azure: SIEM Integration with ChatGPT/Key-Takeaway.md

 - Learned how to create an Automation Rule in SIEM with ChatGPT that run when there is a new incident.

+- Learned how to manually create a new incident on Microsoft Sentinel.

 -